mapbox/osm-compare/README.md

 * `npm install`
 * Check if all tests pass before making your changes with `npm test`
 * Create a new test fixture in the directory `tests/fixtures/`
-* Create a new compare function in the directory `comparators/`
+* Create a new compare function in the directory `comparators/` (check comparators/example.js for format)
 * Test your new compare function with `npm test`
+* Add your new comparator to `index.js`
+* Push to a new branch on Github and create a Pull Request

 ### How do I test a single compare function against a new fixture?
 * `cd compare-geojson/tests/`
-* Create new fixture file in `tests/fixtures/` folder (check other fixtures for format).
+* Create new fixture file in `tests/fixtures/` folder (check tests/fixtures/example.json for format)
-* Update name of compare function you want to run the fixture against.
-* Test your fixture with `node test_compare_function.js fixtures/new_mapper.json`
+* Test your fixture with `node test_compare_function.js fixtures/example.json`

 ### How do I build an npm package?
-- Add your new comparator to `index.js`
 - We use [Semantic Versioning Specification](http://semver.org/) for versioning releases.
 - Create an appropriate version of the npm package with `npm version [major|minor|patch]`.
 - Push the package tag commit with `git push --tags`